EmbeddedInvented/net-led/README.md

 ## Description
 this is a relatively polished, simple HTML GUI as well as a generic Particle Photon backend for controlling LED lights via Particle Functions.
-I created this as a way for my Roomates an I to easily control RGB lights in our kitchen as well as living room without breaking the bank (<$50 in total for 2 5m strips + Particle Photon).
+I created this as a way for my roommates and I to easily control RGB lights in our kitchen as well as living room without breaking the bank (<$50 in total for 2 5m strips + Particle Photon).
 The HTML frontend is lightweight and is easy to use on smartphones, having large and simple buttons.
 The code running on the Particle is capable of being used for other RGB lighting tasks as it is not tied to the HTML website in any way.
 The website only passes standard RGB Hex values to the Photon.
 #### Features:
 * Smooth Fading between color inputs
 * Website Color and status feedback